 This gem of a beach is tucked away just north of Caspar, about five miles south of Fort Bragg.
 Take the trail down to the beach where tidepools reveal themselves at low tide.
 This family-friendly beach is filled with white sand and has a lagoon where kids and dogs can safely romp.
 You can also follow the signs to the Ecological Staircase Trail.
 The 2.5 mile trail follows a geological phenomenon that explores five wave-cut terraces formed by the glacier, sea and tectonic activity that built the coast range.
 Each terrace (or level of the staircase) has a distinct ecosystem of soils, plants, and hydrology moving from the beach level with a creek and its associated plants to the Pygmy Forest where stunted versions of pines, cypress and other trees abound.

 When the thermometer starts to sizzle inland, it’s time to find some cool running water to splash around in.
 The Eel River, which runs north through Mendocino County, has some great swimming holes and “beaches” to swim, boat, fish and play; it’s also a great place to spot salmon, osprey, eagles, and the occasional bear.
 In Potter Valley, head north on Eel River Road.
 When you get to the bridge turn right on the paved road and head to the Eel River Trout Creek Campground.
-Alternatively, head to Willits and go east on Hearst-Willits Road.
+Alternatively, make your way to Willits and go east on Hearst-Willits Road.
 The point where Hearst-Willits Road crosses the Eel River is a popular local swimming hole.
 Although it is private property, the owners kindly allow the public access – please respect the posted rules, and do not hunt, fish, or light fires on the property.
 Park in the area just below the bridge.
 Dos Rios on Highway 162, where the Middle Eel and Eel Rivers meet, is also an amazing river area to while away a summer day.
 Note: the Eel is a swiftly flowing cold river, even in summer.
 Take appropriate precautions!

 Navarro River State Beach